William Worrall Mayo: Migrating west

-After a flood in 1859, the family moved to a home on Main Street in Le Sueur.
+After a flood in 1859, the family moved to a home on Main Street in Le Sueur, now known as the Dr. William W. Mayo House.
 There, he set up his first official medical practice, but the flow of patients was too meager to support the family.
 Mayo took to publishing a short-lived newspaper, the Le Sueur Courier, which only lasted about three months.
 He also spent time working on a steamboat.
 The family saw its first male addition, William James Mayo, in 1861.

 As the American Civil War began that same year, Mayo attempted to procure a commission as a military surgeon but was rejected.
 Nonetheless, he found his way into military medicine as the Dakota War of 1862 erupted in southwest Minnesota in late 1862.
 Organizing a group of people from Le Sueur and St. Peter, Mayo headed out to New Ulm, where some of the worst fighting had occurred.
 Makeshift hospitals in the city cared for people injured in the conflict, as well as refugees driven from farms in the area.
 His wife opened her home and a nearby barn to harbor eleven refugee families back in Le Sueur.
 In hopes of getting a body for dissection, Mayo, among other medical men, attended the hanging of 38 Native Americans in December 1862 for their role in the uprising.
 Many of the trials of Native Americans took less than 10 minutes.
 The execution of 38 Dakota men remains the "largest mass execution in American history."
 Mayo led a team of doctors who dug up the executed men and hauled them away for use as medical cadavers.
-Mayo was given the body of Cut Nose whom he dissected in front of medical colleagues.
+Mayo was given the body of Marpiya te najin, also called Cut Nose, whom he dissected in front of medical colleagues.